 The goal for retrieval requests is to have all parties avoid the chargeback process.
-But that doesn’t always happen.
-And retrieval requests won’t develop the same outcome.
+But that doesn't always happen.
+And all retrieval requests won't develop the same outcome.
 For instance, there are cases where retrieval requests will not result in chargebacks.
-And there are others that issue chargebacks without following a retrieval request.
-Do you see how that can make a dispute go from point A to M?

 The cardholder disputes a transaction by contacting his issuer.
 These disputes typically fall into three main categories: item not received, item significantly not as described, or unauthorized transaction.
 The cardholder may enjoy his right to dispute.
 That’s because zero-fraud liability is guaranteed by each major card network.
 Basically, card networks protect credit cardholders from all fraud.
 It doesn’t matter whether fraud was performed by a dishonest merchant or a fraudster.